BHI Advisory Service

 Terms and conditions: Failure to attend the BHI Advisory Service without sufficient notice, (2 working days) or a valid reason, will render you ineligible for future appointments with our BHI Advisory Service.

-The BHI Advisory Service runs from Monday to Friday (for actual timings see the online booking site, by using the "book online" button below:
+The BHI Advisory Service runs from Monday to Friday.
+For actual timings see the online booking site, by visiting Biostatistics and Health Informatics Advisory Service website.

 Below are links to recorded presentations from the 5th ESRC Research Methods Festival (2nd-5th July 2012, Oxford):